 Cruise Line Marketing

 Cruise line marketing operates at the brand and fleet level.
-It is usually the most relevant term when the focus is on how a cruise company organizes its commercial strategy across multiple ships, itineraries, audiences, and channels.
+It is usually the most relevant term when the focus is on how a cruise company organizes commercial strategy across multiple ships, itineraries, audiences, and channels.

-Cruise line marketing must also work in parallel with revenue management to manage pacing, yield, and deployment priorities, ensuring that brand positioning, advisor strategy, direct acquisition, and pricing decisions reinforce one another rather than compete.
+Cruise line marketing must also work in parallel with revenue management to manage pacing, yield, and deployment priorities, so that brand positioning, advisor strategy, direct acquisition, and pricing decisions reinforce one another rather than compete.

 Cruise Ship Marketing